helium/HIP/0022-diy-concentrators.md

 Firmware will need to be released to DeWi for audit and signing of releases.
 Ideally, it should be open-sourced.

 Manufacturers may be trusted to provision the concentrators themselves (ie: load the firmware which starts the chain of trust) if and only if they have staked 5 or more validators.

-They will prove ownership of these validators to DeWi.
+Alternatively, another party who meets the staking requirements could be engaged.
+In either case, ownership of these validators must be proven to DeWi.

 In the future, we believe an enhanced DIY concentrator with fine GPS timestamping should be considered.

+# Onboarding
+[onboarding]: #onboarding

+The following onboarding specification requires no blockchain features.

+DIY concentrators will be subject to the same onboarding fees as regular hotspots.
+The `swarm_key` must shall be stored in the secure firmware and will be the entity signing the transactions.
+As such, the secure firmware will be responsible for signing the `add_gateway` transaction.

+The downside of this approach is that retrofits of existing gateways will essentially replace the previous identity with a new HIP22 identity (ie: careful-pickel-squirrel will be replaced with long-fuchsia-sloth).

+Provisioned concentrators will be provided to the DeWi-managed staking server, similar to HIP19-approved hotspots.
+As such, the vendor of a DIY concentrator remains responsible for onboarding fees and must have these priced in for the customer.

+Vendors who are already approved via HIP19 shall manage a separate account for HIP22 concentrators, so that we have some on-chain transparency of the different security models used for on-chain hotspots.

 # Syncrob.it Product Summary
 [product-summary]: #product-summary